Multiple districts announce virtual learning and delays after incredible snowfall totals

 Thank you for your understanding and support.
 Student and staff safety is our top priority.”

-Granite School District did not switch to virtual learning but said they would have a two hour delay and watch conditions closely.
+The Granite School District switched to virtual learning after watching conditions overnight.

-“Granite School District has issued a late start for our schools tomorrow, Thursday, February 23, 2023.
-We are sensitive to the fact that many of our hardest hit neighborhoods are still struggling to dig out and many have not had their streets cleared.
-We expect that many of those situations may be resolved over night as our local municipal and county partners continue to clear snow from this massive storm.
+“As of 4 a.m. and after monitoring road conditions overnight, this record-breaking winter storm which impacted the entire state yesterday, continues to present transportation challenges for tens of thousands of our families and employees.
+We have had crews out all-night checking neighborhoods throughout the district.
+While we had hoped for the best and are ready to receive students this morning in our schools, many of our hardest hit neighborhoods still have not had their streets cleared and still have upwards of 2 feet of snow in those streets and are unable to be traversed.

-We will continue to monitor conditions throughout the night and will evaluate the situation and make a final determination by 5am so any changes can be communicated in a timely manner.
-This may include the possibility of an additional distance learning day.”
+“This is not specific to any region but is prevalent from Morningside and Upland Terrace in the East to Diamond Ridge and Kearns in the West and is impacting every region of the district.
+As such, we simply cannot in good conscience proceed with in person instruction with so many families and employees unable to even leave their homes.

 Top Stories